aleshaleksey/fansys23/abilities.md

 **Type**: (Class B)

 **Description**: Your spellcasting no longer provokes attacks of opportunity.
-+ This means that spells with somatic components do not provoke attacks of opportunity.
++ This means that spells with kinetic components do not provoke attacks of opportunity.

 **Limitations**: Entities with the "mage hunter" boon can still make attacks of opportunity against your spells UNLESS you also have the "mage hunter" boon.